Notes

 S. T. Coleridge: Criticism on Wordsworth’s Theory of Poetic Diction Read More »

-Is Swift a misanthrope?
-Read More »
+Gulliver’s Travels as a Satire Read More »